coderolls/coderolls-blog/_posts/java-programs/2023-11-15-anagram-strings.md

 description: "In this tutorial, we will see a Java program to check if two strings are anagram."
 ---

-In this tutorial, we will see a Java program to check if two strings are anagram.
+Here, we will see a Java program to check if two strings are anagram.

 If two Strings have same set of characters, then these are anagram Strings.